 We enter into contracts principally through a competitive bid process.
 Our typical construction project begins with the preparation and submission of a bid to a customer.
 If selected as the successful bidder, we generally enter into a contract with the customer that provides for payment upon completion of specified work or units of work as identified in the contract.
-Although there is considerable variation in the terms of the contracts we undertake, our contracts are primarily structured as either fixed-price or unit-price agreements, pursuant to which we agree to do the work for a fixed amount for the entire project or for the particular units of work performed, respectively.
+Although there is considerable variation in the terms of the contracts we undertake, our contracts are primarily structured as fixed-price agreements, under which we agree to do the entire project for a fixed amount or unit-price agreements, under which we agree to do the work at a fixed price per unit of work as specified in the agreement.
 We also enter into time-and-equipment contracts under which we are paid for labor and equipment at negotiated hourly billing rates and for other expenses, including materials, as incurred, and time-and-materials contracts under which we are paid for labor at negotiated hourly billing rates and for other expenses, including materials, as incurred.
 Finally, we sometimes enter into cost-plus contracts, where we are paid for our costs plus a negotiated margin.
 On occasion, time-and-equipment, time-and-materials and cost-plus contracts require us to include a guaranteed not-to-exceed maximum price.

 Fixed-price and unit-price contracts typically have the highest potential margins; however, they hold a greater risk in terms of profitability because cost overruns may not be recoverable.
 Time-and-equipment, time-and-materials and cost-plus contracts have less margin upside, but generally have a lower risk of cost overruns.
 Work in our T&D segment is generally completed under fixed-price, time-and-materials, time-and-equipment, unit-price and cost-plus agreements.
 C&I work is typically performed under fixed-price, time-and-materials, cost-plus, and unit-price agreements.
-Fixed-price contracts accounted for 50.2% of total revenue for the year ended December 31, 2014, including 53.1% of our total revenue for our T&D segment and 41.7% of our total revenue for our C&I segment.
+Fixed-price contracts accounted for 54.2% of total revenue for the year ended December 31, 2015, including 48.4% of our total revenue for our T&D segment and 71.6% of our total revenue for our C&I segment.